We know… you have good intentions! It’s not like you mean to do it on purpose. You just want it to be perfect.

 Everything is calculated to be on time & arrive warm at guest tables.
 If you delay dinner because your guests are not punctual, you push back the schedule which may reduce the food quality.

 It’s not just the timeline but other guests that can cause you to run behind schedule.
 We have seen this happen all the time at weddings because of the bridal party.
-Let’s say someone took the time to deliver an epic best man speech.
-However, they took too much time.
+Let’s say someone took their time to deliver a best-man speech.
+Taking too much time can put the meal behind schedule.

 This will more than likely cut into the dinner.
 Either give them a limit or have the speeches begin once food service starts.
 This will prevent the food from getting cold.